anirudhp06/masters-code/UNIX/README.md

-# Welcome to Directory : DS
+# Welcome to Directory : UNIX

 ## This directory contains bash scripts based on file manipulations and other things.